CLappin/test/fp_readme.md

 ## FlashPro Express
 The programming files contained under this folder were exported from the designs in the Libero_Projects folder in this repository.
 Select the desired programming .job file and program your device using FlashPro Express.

-## Programming the Device using FPExpress
+## Programming the Device using FlashPro Express
 1. Power-up your board and connect it to your computer
 2. Launch FPExpress.
 3. Select Project from the top left bar and select "New Job Project from FlashPro Express Job"